Skip to content

 Such a pipeline is impractical because data may arrive via multiple channels: log files, Kafka messages, or via Syslog over the wire.
 Even the encoding may vary.
 Zeek TSV is one way you can configure Zeek, but JSON output is another format.
 Similarly, users may want to consume the data in various ways.

 In theory, we’re done now.
 We have a working mapping.
 It’s just not yet very (re)usable.
-For maximum flexibility, we want to split the pipeline into independently usable snippets.
+To turn it into a package capability, we split the pipeline into independently usable snippets.
 The next section describes how to achieve this.

-To make our OCSF mapping more reusable, we extract it as user-defined operator and put it into a package.
-There is an entire tutorial on writing packages, but all you need to know right now that packages are one-click installable bundles that you can flexibly deploy.
+To make our OCSF mapping more reusable, we extract it as a user-defined operator and put it into a package.
+There is an entire tutorial on writing packages, but all you need to know right now is that packages are one-click installable bundles of operators, examples, tests, and deployable pipelines.
 After installation, you can call the newly introduced mapping operators from any pipeline.

 Break down complexity with user-defined operators